HeathmontGameDesign/heathmontgamedesign.github.io/lessons/lesson4.md

 ## Our Sample Code

+- Download the sample code here: [4 - Mouse Clicks](https://github.com/HeathmontGameDesign/LearningPGZ/blob/main/4_Mouse_Clicks/4_sample.py), [Images folder](https://github.com/HeathmontGameDesign/LearningPGZ/tree/main/4_Mouse_Clicks/images)

 In the sample code, Heath is currently moving randomly across the screen.
-It looks a little bit crazy, but it will work for today's game.
+It looks a little bit weird, but it will work fine for today's game.
 You need to click on Heath correctly, as often as you can.
 Lets take a look at what is happening at the moment.

 ```python
 import pgzrun